Leask/socratex/README.md

 *Note*: This function will be executed before TLS-Handshake.

-### Session-Instance
+### Session-instance

-The Session-Instance is a Object containing info/data about Tunnel.
+The Session-instance is a Object containing info/data about Tunnel.

 Use `.getConnections()` to get the current connections.